What does your child learn at school each day? Find information about our curriculum subjects here.

 At Broughton, we encourage children to develop good learning behaviours.
 Children and staff have worked together to decide on the characteristics of a good learner and these are used during learning activities to promote a wide range of skills.
 A Broughton learner:

-If you would like to find out more about the curriculum which we use in school, please contact the Curriculum Leader, Mrs Gill Simpson, either through the school office on 01772 862788 or by email: firstname.lastname@example.org
+If you would like to find out more about the curriculum which we use in school, please contact the headteacher and Curriculum Leader, Mrs Gill Simpson, either through the school office on 01772 862788 or by email: firstname.lastname@example.org